 misfeasance or malfeasance; or his violation of company policy or procedure which is materially injurious to the company) then he will be paid all compensation to which he is entitled up until the date of his termination.
 If Mr. Topol's employment is terminated by Tritium Technologies, LLC without cause or he resigns due to a material reduction in his title, responsibilities or salary or he no longer reports to the chief executive officer, Mr. Topol will be entitled to receive continued payment of his base salary for 6 months (less any applicable withholdings and any remuneration paid during that period due to employment or self-employment), payment of his short term incentive for the prior completed calendar year (less applicable withholdings), payment of his short term incentive for the calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings) and, if Mr. Topol's employment is terminated following August 10, 2024, an acceleration of his long term incentives on a pro rata basis.
-Mr. Topol's employment will terminate automatically if he dies or becomes disabled and he (or his estate) will be entitled to receive payment of his short term incentive for the prior completed calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings) and payment of his short term incentive for the calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings).
+Mr. Topol's employment will terminate automatically if he dies or becomes disabled and he (or his estate) will be entitled to receive payment of his short term incentive for the prior completed calendar year (less applicable withholdings) and payment of his short term incentive for the calendar year (less applicable withholdings) and payment of his short term incentive for the calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings).
 Mr. Topol may terminate his employment by giving Tritium Technologies, LLC 90 days' notice.

 Pursuant to his employment agreement, Mr. Topol is entitled to receive annual fixed remuneration of \$400,000 (less applicable withholdings).
 In addition, Mr. Topol is eligible for a one-time signing bonus of \$50,000 (less applicable withholdings) to be issued as equity ("Signing Grant") provided he remains employed by Tritium Technologies, LLC on September 10, 2022.
-Mr. Topol is also eligible to receive a signing bonus of \$250,000 (less applicable withholdings) provided he remains employed by Tritium Technologies, LLC on September 10, 2022.
 Mr. Topol is also eligible to receive a signing bonus of \$250,000 (less applicable withholdings) provided he remains employed by Tritium Technologies, LLC on February 10, 2023.
 If Mr. Topol is no longer employed by Tritium Technologies, LLC on August 10, 2023 he will be required to repay the above referenced signing bonus.
 Mr. Topol is eligible to receive a short term incentive each year equal to 85% of his base salary.
 Of the short term incentive, 100% will be based on the Board's assessment of individual performance against performance goals and objectives established by the Board.
 Mr. Topol must remain employed through to the end of the calendar year in order to be eligible to receive the short term incentive for that year.
 The Board may decide to pay the short term incentive in either equity or cash (e.g. 70% cash and 30% equity).